Fiers keeps rolling, A’s hit 3 HRs to rip White Sox 7-0

 UP NEXT

-RHP Tanner Roark (7-7, 4.14 ERA) makes his second start for the Athletics on Saturday after Oakland acquired him from Cincinnati.
+Right-hander Tanner Roark (7-7, 4.14 ERA) makes his second start for the Athletics on Saturday after he was acquired in a trade with Cincinnati.
 Roark allowed one run and six hits in 5 2/3 innings in a win over St. Louis last Saturday.
-White Sox RHP Reynaldo Lopez (6-9, 5.41) is 2-1 with a 2.56 ERA in his last five starts.
+Reynaldo Lopez (6-9, 5.41 ERA) is expected to get the ball for the White Sox.
+The right-hander is 2-1 with a 2.56 ERA in his last five starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports